 A green sweet is removed to leave 7 in one pile and 7 in the other.
 Students, because they know their doubles, now say 7 + 7 = 14.
 Critically they must now add the removed sweet to 14 to give 15.

-The step to being able to ignore materials and working out addition problems by imaging is an important step along the way to being able to quickly and reliably use a "near doubles " strategy.
+The step to being able to ignore materials and work out addition problems by visualising is an important step along the way to being able to quickly and reliably use a "near doubles " strategy.
 Persistence on the part of the teacher is needed to help students make this transformation from needing materials to be able to image the answer.

 - Sets of counters in two different colours

 - Pose addition problems that are near doubles, that is to say the two numbers to be added are almost equal.
-Using counters encourage the students to solve these problems by removing or adding counters to make the piles equal, then adding or removing to finish the problem.
+Encourage students to solve these problems with counters, first removing or adding counters to make the piles equal, then adding or removing counters to finish the problem.

 Sarah has 6 sweets and Matua has 8 sweets.
 (Students model this with counters.)